 Your handy guide to Split System Air Conditioning

-Split System Air Conditioners heat and cool the room or area their indoor unit is installed in.
+Split Systems air condition the room or area their indoor unit is installed in.

 - Only want to heat / cool 1 room or open plan area